 You can also email her at firstname.lastname@example.org.

 Dr. Chambers is the Canada Research Chair (Tier 1) in Children’s Pain and a Killam Professor in the Departments of Pediatrics and Psychology & Neuroscience at Dalhousie University.
-She is a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.
+She is the Scientific Director of a national knowledge mobilization network with over 100 partners, Solutions for Kids in Pain/Solutions pour la douleur chez l’enfant (SKIP).
+Dr. Chambers is also a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists.

 Her research focuses on the role of psychological and family factors in children’s pain.
 Dr. Chambers is the Principal Investigator of the #ItDoesntHaveToHurt social media initiative, in partnership with Erica Ehm’s YummyMummyClub.ca.

 Dr. Chambers is the recipient of many awards, including the Merck Patients First Award for Excellence and Innovation in Patient-Centred Care, the American Pain Society’s Jeffrey Lawson Award for Advocacy in Children’s Pain Relief and the Canadian Pain Society & Canadian Pain Coalition’s Pain Awareness Award.
 She is an Institute Advisory Board (IAB) member of the CIHR Institute of Musculoskeletal Health and Arthritis (IMHA), an Associate Editor for PAIN and PAIN Reports, and an elected Council Member for the IASP Special Interest Group on Pain in Childhood.

 Dr. Chambers was a Mayday Pain and Society Fellow.
 She is a leader in the use of social media for knowledge translation and patient engagement.
 She gave a TEDx talk on children’s pain and developed a YouTube video for parents about how to manage needle pain.
 She is an Expert Contributor for Parents Canada magazine and gives presentations for scientists, health professionals, and parents around the world.